nguyenlab/ConvAMR/README.md

-# ConvAMR
-AMR parser with Convolutional Seq2seq
+# AMR parser with Convolutional Seq2seq

 We pulished the source code for the paper [ConvAMR: Abstract Meaning Representation Parsing for Legal Document](https://arxiv.org/abs/1711.06141)